-This video covers the basics of patching, including what it is and why it is important.
-You’ll also learn about the common sources of patches—OS vendors, application vendors, and network equipment vendors—and how patch management tools such as BigFix and Microsoft SCCM can help you remediate vulnerabilities.
+This video covers the basics of patch management, including what it is and why it is important.
+You’ll also learn about the common sources of patches—OS vendors, application vendors, and network equipment vendors—and how patch management tools can help you remediate vulnerabilities.
 For more details on patch management, its benefits and best practices, continue reading below.

-Patch management is important for the following key reasons:
+Patch managers are important for the following key reasons:

 - System uptime: Patch management ensures your software and applications are kept up-to-date and run smoothly, supporting system uptime.

 - Compliance: With the continued rise in cyber-attacks, organizations are often required by regulatory bodies to maintain a certain level of compliance.
 Patch management is a necessary piece of adhering to compliance standards.

 - Feature improvements: Patch management can go beyond software bug fixes to also include feature/functionality updates.
 Patches can be critical to ensuring that you have the latest and greatest that a product has to offer.